NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `height` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): The height on the wall that the thrower will be placed.
+- `impulse` (bool, or list of bools): Whether to use "impulse" force mode.
+We recommend using impulse force mode moving forward.
+Please note that the default `throw_force` is different for impulse and non-impulse force modes.
+Default: true
 - `labels` (string, or list of strings): A label or labels to be assigned to this object.
 Always automatically assigned "throwers"
 - `position_relative` ([RelativePositionConfig](#RelativePositionConfig)